foodoasisla/backend/CONTRIBUTING.md

 ##Install Dependencies - Mac

-Navigate to the first backend folder, with the requirements.txt file.
+Navigate in the terminal to the first backend folder, with the requirements.txt file.
+Enter: </br>
 `(myvenv)~/backend pip install -r requirements`

 ##Install Dependencies - Windows

-Navigate to the first backend folder, with the requirements.txt file.
+Navigate in the command line to the first backend folder, with the requirements.txt file.
+Enter: </br>
 `(myvenv)~/backend pip install -r requirements.txt`

 ##Migrate the Database